cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 featureImage: images/single-blog/hero_section.png
 ---

 New year, new website?
 Well, not really.
-But when starting to set-up and move [RAM's website](), I decided that it was probably also time for a fresh look for my own.
+But when starting to set up and move [RAM's website](), I decided that it was probably also time for a fresh look on my own.
 As always, coming up with **the** perfect theme and moving everything to your new and fully polished website takes longer than expected.
 The main reason is mainly that it is hard to settle on **the** perfect theme.
 Spoiler alert, there is no such thing.
 At least not for me.
-It *always* involves tweaking and learning new things in JS, CSS, HTML and all these things I have never been trained before.
-But isn't learning new things part of fun?
-Well, I collected all the essential tweaks that I made to the [Hugo Portio theme]() to make it a good fit for me.
-I hope my future self (and hopefully also someone else) will find it useful when looking for an answer or some ideas how to tweak the theme.
+It *always* involves tweaking and learning new things in JS, CSS, HTML, and all these things I have never been trained in before.
+But isn't learning new things part of the fun?
+Well, I collected all the essential tweaks that I made to the [Hugo Portio theme](https://github.com/StaticMania/portio-hugo) to make it a good fit for me.
+I hope my future self (and hopefully also someone else) will find it useful when looking for an answer or some ideas on how to tweak the theme.

 ---

 ### Adjust "about" section

-To center my image at the landing page, I replaced the first `col-lg-6` class with `container centered` in the `layouts/partials/hero.html` file.
+To center my image on the landing page, I replaced the first `col-lg-6` class with `container centered` in the `layouts/partials/hero.html` file.
 To keep the image right-aligned but to increase the image size, I replaced the second `col-lg-6` with `col-lg-9`.

 I also removed everything in the `hero.html` that calls the button or a video (so for instance `<a type="button" class="btn btn-lg btn-primary btn-zoom" href="{{ .buttonURL | absURL }}">{{ .buttonName }}</a>` or `{{ if .videoURL }} ... {{ end }}`).